-Interest is calculated monthly on the drawn amount at a rate of approximately 7% over the one month BBSY rate (currently 3.64%) and is payable in arrears.
-A line fee of 2% per annum is also payable on any undrawn amount of the facility and is calculated monthly in arrears.
+Interest is calculated monthly on the drawn amount at a rate of approximately 7 per cent over the 1 month BBSY rate (currently 3.64%) and is payable in arrears.
+A line fee of 2 per cent per annum is also payable on any undrawn amount of the facility and is calculated monthly in arrears.